pyeventsourcing/esdbclient/README.md

 The`subscribe_all_events()` method can be used to start a "catch-up" subscription that can return all events in the database.

+This method can be used by a downstream component to process recorded events with exactly-once semantics.

 This method takes an optional `commit_position` argument, which can be used to specify a commit position from which to subscribe for